Beginner to intermediate English – It’s the climb

 However, moving from beginner to intermediate level is only half the battle.

-The good news is - beginners can become quite communicative in English in a relatively short time.
+The good news is - beginners can become quite communicative in English in a relatively short space of time.

-Natalia falls into this “quite communicative” category because she’s been really consistent and conscientious.
+Natalia falls into this 'quite communicative' category because she’s consistent and conscientious.